 And once Naruto fell asleep, still cradled in his arms, Sasuke prayed as well.

 Naruto had been missing for nearly three hours, and Sasuke was practically livid.
 The one time the council called him in for a meeting, after months of being back in the village, Sasuke had left Naruto in the care of three ANBU members.
-After one grueling hour of being questioned and mentally probed, he leaves to go back to Naruto's apartment only to find him not there.
+After several grueling hours of being questioned and mentally probed, he leaves to go back to Naruto's apartment only to find him not there.

 One of the ANBU had stayed there in case Naruto came back while the other two went looking for him.
 They figured he couldn't have gone far, he'd explained.
 They saw no reason to report it to the Hokage, they assumed they would find him no problem.

 That was three hours ago, and even with the alarm raised, thanks to Sasuke, they still couldn't find him.
-Out of either pure luck or destiny, Sasuke had decided to go up onto the Hokage monument to see if he could spot the orange idiot from above.
+Out of either pure luck or destiny, Sasuke had decided to go up onto the Hokage monument to see of he could spot the orange idiot from above.
 It turned out he didn't need to, the idiot was sitting on the top of Tsunade's carved head, looking down at the village with dark, glazed eyes and slumped shoulders.
 If not for the heavy tension Sasuke would have already smacked the blonde for running away and taken him back home.

 He knew the blonde knew he was there, and yet he said nothing.
 This Naruto had never ignored him like that.
 Something was wrong.
 Slowly, as if approaching a wild animal, Sasuke sat beside the blonde and faced towards the village, keeping a thin amount of space between them.